-Let the initial state be denoted by $s_0$ and let the state immediately after the i-th execution of the repeatable statement be denoted by $s_i$ ; let the loop terminate after the k-th execution of the repeatable statement.
-Then the following theorems are true.
+Let the initial state be denoted by s_0 and let the state immediately after the i-th execution of the repeatable statement be denoted by s_i ; let the loop terminate after the k-th execution of the repeatable statement.
+Then the following theorems hold.

-Given $s_0$ , the remaining successive values of s are given by the recurrence relation $s_i = 5(s{i-1})$ for $0 \le i \le k$ .
+Given s_0 , the remaining successive values of s are given by the recurrence relation $s_i = S(s{i-1})$ for $0 \le i \le k$.

-In the sequence $s_0, s_1, \ldots, s_k$ no two values (with different subscripts) are equal.
+In the sequence s_0, s_1, \ldots, s_k no two values (with different subscripts) are equal.

-$B(s{i})$ for all i satisfying $0\leq i < k$ and $\underline{non} \ B(s{k})$ .
+Theorem 10: $B(s_i) \text{ for all i satisfying } 0 \leq i \leq k \quad \text{and} \\ \underline{non} B(s_k) \quad .$

 Theorem 8 is fairly obvious.
 It is mentioned, however, because it shows that a repetition is an adequate tool for the evaluation of a recurrence relation.

-Theorem 9 is mentioned because it is so obviously correct (although I see no use for it).

-Theorem 10 -also called "The Linear Search Theorem"-which is also fairly obvious, is a very important one, comparable in importance to Theorem 5.
-It does not only assert that after termination the state $s_k$ will be such that non B is valid, it asserts that in all previous states $s_i$ with i < k (if any) B did hold.
+Theorem 9 is mentioned because it is so obviously correct (although I see at present no use for it.)
+Theorem 10 -also called "The Linear Search Theorem" -which is also fairly obvious, is a very important one, comparable in importance to Theorem 5.
+It does not only assert that after termination the state s_k will be such that non B'is valid, it asserts that in all previous states s_i with i < k (if any) B did hold.
 This theorem is used in many searching algorithms looking for the smallest number for which a predicate B is false: by inspecting the numbers in the order of increasing magnitude, the smallest becomes the first found.
-Theorem 10 tells us that in that case a loop controlled by a while-clause is a proper vehicle.
+Theorem 10 tells us that in that case a loop controlled by a while clause is a proper vehicle.
 (It is not restricted to looking for a smallest number, it can be applied to any (somehow) ordered set of values of some sort.)

-Remark.
-We have called the last three theorems "obvious".
+Remark.We have called the last three theorems "obvious".
 This is not meant to imply that giving a reasonably formal proof for them is trivial.
 I did it, but the resulting proofs were surprisingly cumbersome and boring.

-Finally. in Theorems 2, 3 and 5 we have always assumptions including the truth of B prior to the execution of S. Clearly we are not interested in the net effect of the execution of S after an initial state in which B is false.
+Finally, in Theorems 2, 3 and 5 we always have assumptions including the truth of B prior to the execution of S. Clearly we are not interested in the net effect of the execution of S after an initial state in which B is false.
 As a matter of fact, with such initial states the net effect of an S will often be undefined.
 (A similar remark can be made regarding Theorem 4.)
 In other words: our statements S regarded as operators are often not defined on the domain of all possible states, they are "partial operators" and the predicates occurring in the clauses ensure that they will not be evoked inappropriately.
-This observation should temper our hope of increasing computation speed by introducing more parallellism.
+This observation should temper our hope of increasing computation speed by introducing more parallelism.